 - promote their services on social media

 Hairdressers/barbers need to have:

-- skill in different hairdressing methods, including cutting, styling, perming and colouring techniques
+- skill in different hairdressing and barbering methods, including cutting, styling, perming and colouring

-- knowledge of past and current hairstyles and trends
+- knowledge of current hair and barbering trends

-- an understanding of hair and skin types, and how they react with different types of chemicals such as colouring products
+- knowledge of hair and skin types, and how they react to chemicals such as colouring products

 - knowledge of health and hygiene regulations

-Hairdressers/barbers who run their own businesses also need to have bookkeeping and management skills.
+Hairdressers/barbers who run their own businesses also need bookkeeping and management skills.

-- usually work on week days and may work one day at the weekend and some evenings
+- usually work on week days, at least one weekend day, and some evenings

-- usually work in hairdressing salons or barbershops, which can be very busy.
+- work in hairdressing salons or barbershops, which can be very busy

 What's the job really like?